westonmook/Coding_Club/README.md

 # Coding_Club
-A repossitory for the CCA coding club
+A repository for the CCA coding club